 Herniations can be painful, but are not inherently so.
 Studies show that the vast majority of all herniations do not cause any severe or lasting symptoms at all.
 Those which are symptomatic will usually resolve without any treatment necessary, in a short timeline.
 So, you still want to alleviate your herniated disc pain?
 Then you better be sure that you are treating the right condition or you will surely be wasting your time, energy and money.
 The absolutely terrible treatment statistics reported by most disc pain patients support of all these truths 100%.

-Alleviate Herniated Disc Pain with Knowledge
+Alleviate Herniated Disc Problems

 Let’s talk a bit about how herniated discs can cause pain in order to help you to ascertain if your diagnosis makes sense and if the treatments being used are logical and indicated: